Joanne Kristin has diplomas in Journalism and Arts and Science from Fanshawe College in Canada.

-So as it stands, I am not a very good cook.
-However, with that being said, I can cook about five fantastic recipes that can fool anyone into thinking I'm Wolfgang Puck.
-So today, I'm going to let you in on a little secret recipe that's hypnotized many people into thinking I'm charming.
+As it stands, I am not a very good cook.
+With that being said, I can cook about five fantastic recipes that can fool anyone into thinking I'm Wolfgang Puck.
+Today, I'm going to let you in on a little secret recipe that's hypnotized many people into thinking I'm charming.
 If you decide to make it, that's great.
 It will be well worth the effort.
 I promise.
 If you decide to sell it on eBay and make a million bucks, the least thing you could do is name it after me!

-So one of my favorite comfort foods are.sweet and sour Swedish meatballs.
-They will warm your belly and your heart like a good bottle of whiskey.
-They will also impress even the most unsatisfiable of people.
-So next time Jack's cranky, you'll know exactly what to do.
+Swedish meatballs with ginger ale sauce is one of my favorite comfort foods ever.
+This dish will warm your belly and your heart like a good bottle of whiskey.
+It will also impress even the most unsatisfiable of people.
+Next time Jack's cranky, you'll know exactly what to do.
 The best thing about them is that they are so easy to make.
-Bear with me here, I'm not Martha Stewart, so ninety percent of my instructions will be a little of this and a little of that, but you'll get it.
+Bear with me here, I'm not Martha Stewart, so 90 percent of my instructions will be a little of this and a little of that, but you'll get it.

 - 1 onion, chopped

 - Salt and pepper, to taste

 For the sauce:

 - 2 cups ketchup

 - Prepare the meat.
 I use medium beef.
 Medium beef has a fat content of 25%.
 You may use a leaner meat if you like.
 Lean ground beef only has a fat content of 17%, and extra lean, only 10%.
 Personally, I prefer beef, and some fat to go with my comfort food.
 Any protein you want will be just fine.

 - Add an onion.
 Again, flavour preference.
 Maybe you enjoy a lot of onion; just don't get carried away.